 How AI Marking Actually Works: A Teacher's Guide

 "AI marking" can sound like a black box.
 You upload a paper, and a grade comes out.
 But how?
 Is it just guessing?
 Is it reliable?
 As an educator, it's right to be skeptical.
-Let's break down exactly what's happening under the hood.
+Let's break down exactly what's happening under the hood—and how rubric-based platforms like Feedback Flows AI marking software keep you in control.

 Key Takeaway: